ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Updating the firmware for a bare metal server by using the UI
 {: #update-firmware-bare-metal-servers-ui}

+Updating firmware on bare metal servers is a beta feature that is available for evaluation and testing purposes.
+{: beta}

 This action is only displayed if the server is stopped and a firmware update is available.
 It is recommended to back up your server before any firmware update.